Zzh-tju/ZoneEval/dataset_preparation.md

  - For helmet dataset, we use the union of valid set and test set for evaluation.

 ### Get The MS COCO Dataset:

+We use COCO train2017 for training and val2017 for evaluation.

 ```
 python tools/misc/download_dataset.py --dataset-name coco2017